OpenMage/OpenMage.github.io/_posts/2023-01-03-do-you-really-need-more.md

 Headless commerce and composable storefronts offer **an alternative way to move forward**.
 Merchants can begin by relocating parts of their monolith to external services for specific tasks.

-For example, merchants can use a headless CMS to manage their store's content, and use a composable storefront to build a custom user interface with modern technologies, while keeping the same underlying platform (Magento) for the tasks it already handles.
+For example, merchants can use a headless CMS to manage their store's content and use a composable storefront to build a custom user interface with modern technologies, while keeping the same underlying platform (Magento since 2007 and now OpenMage LTS) for the tasks it already handles.

 **This approach allows merchants to keep their existing features while gaining access to features provided by external services.** It also makes it easier and faster for developers to integrate new services.

-We have seen in recent years that projects have experienced **a "second life" by using their OpenMage instance as a headless commerce backend**.
+We have seen in recent years that projects have experienced **a "second life" by using their Magento instance upgraded to OpenMage LTS as a headless commerce backend**.
 In a few months, they were able to deliver a new frontend based on more maintainable technologies (allowing them to more easily hire web developers).

-For some of them, Magento's responsibilities were reduced to the essentials: catalog management, user management, and transactional commerce.
+For some of them, OpenMage's responsibilities were reduced to the essentials: catalog management, user management, and transactional commerce.
 Search and content management were migrated to other best-of-breed services, and unused features were removed.
 This resulted in a simpler and more stable codebase!

 Later, some projects continued this journey even further: they replatformed their commerce platform to Magento2 (or other solutions).

-These examples all shared **one key enabler: the addition of a REST API adapted to the use of the storefront in Magento1**.
-It made this transition less risky and faster.
-We believed in this approach very early in the Front-Commerce team, and **our partner [PH2M](https://www.ph2m.com/) managed to make it a reality** by adding a wide range of REST APIs to bring headless feature coverage at a higher level than what Magento2 supports as of today!
+These examples all shared **one key enabler: the addition of a REST API adapted to the use of the storefront**.
+It made this transition faster and cheaper and therefore less risky.
+We believed in this approach very early in the Front-Commerce team, and **our partner [PH2M](https://www.ph2m.com/) managed to make it a reality** by adding a wide range of REST APIs to bring headless feature coverage at a higher level than what even Magento 2 supports as of today!

 ### Conclusion

 Do you need to go through all these additional steps?
 It depends on your context, your customers and their usage.

-For incremental improvements it you can keep investing in your current frontend theme.
+You could keep investing in incremental improvements of your current frontend theme.

 But if you aim at differentiating your brand from competitors thanks to innovative commerce practices (adapted to *your* customers and *your* company), it may be worth it!